No free adapter/transponder

 Log file enclosed.

-#2 Updated by Rajesh Tandon almost 3 years ago
+#2 Updated by Rajesh Tandon about 3 years ago

 Thank you Daniel.